systemd/mkosi/mkosi.md

 : Show brief usage information.

-`--secure-boot-common-name=`
+`--genkey-common-name=`

-: Common name to be used when generating SecureBoot keys via mkosi's `genkey` command.
+: Common name to be used when generating keys via mkosi's `genkey` command.
 Defaults to `mkosi of %u`, where `%u` expands to the username of the user invoking mkosi.

-`--secure-boot-valid-days=`
+`--genkey-valid-days=`

-: Number of days that the keys should remain valid when generating SecureBoot keys via mkosi's `genkey` command.
+: Number of days that the keys should remain valid when generating keys via mkosi's `genkey` command.
   Defaults to two years (730 days).

 `--auto-bump=`, `-B`